dirnbauer/t3x-nr-vault/Documentation/Developer/Index.rst

 SecretCreatedEvent
    Dispatched when a new secret is created.

+SecretRotatedEvent
+   Dispatched when a secret is rotated with a new value.

 SecretUpdatedEvent
-   Dispatched when a secret value is updated.
+   Dispatched when a secret value is updated (without rotation).

 SecretDeletedEvent
    Dispatched when a secret is deleted.